djeanbaptiste2595/djeanbaptiste2595/README.md

 **`The Man who is on a Mission`**

-I truly believe that epic things starts with a humble beginning, and thats exactly how my origin story of becoming a Software Engineer Began!
+I truly believe that an epic story starts with a humble beginning, and thats exactly how my origin story of becoming a Software Engineer Began!
  As you embark on this new journey, undertand that the first few steps are usually the toughest ones.
 After walking for a while, you realized that things get